Gafar-olajide/Customer-Churn-Analysis-SQL/README.md

 ## 📖 Project Overview

+### About the Project

-This project analyzes customer churn data for a telecommunications company using **MySQL**.
-The objective is to identify factors influencing customer churn, evaluate revenue performance, and provide actionable recommendations to improve customer retention and business profitability.
+This project analyzes customer churn data from a telecommunications company using **MySQL**.
+The goal is to identify the key drivers of customer churn, evaluate customer behavior and revenue performance, and provide actionable business recommendations to improve customer retention.

+The project follows a complete analytics workflow, including:

+- Database setup
+- Data inspection and cleaning
+- Exploratory data analysis (EDA)
+- Business question analysis
+- Advanced SQL techniques
+- Executive insights and recommendations

 ---